AndreGuo/HDRTVDM/README.md

 | Using input SDR with bit depth != 8                                                              |                               *e.g.* `-in_bitdepth 16`
 | Saving result HDR in other format<br/>(defalut is uncompressed<br/>16-bit `.tif`of single frame) | `-out_format suffix`<br>`png` as 16bit .png<br>`exr` require extra package `openEXR` |

+Change `line 104` in `method/test.py` to use other parameters/checkpoint:

-Note that current `method/params.pth` was trained on common HDRTV1K dataset (YouTube degradation model) like most SoTAs, the checkpoint trained on our dataset and 3 degradation models is `method/params_ours3DM.pth` (TO BE UPLOADED).
++ Current `method/params.pth` was the latest one trained on common HDRTV1K dataset (YouTube degradation model) like most SoTAs, which will score 37.090dB the PSNR, 0.9813 the SSIM, 9.9091 the $\Delta$E<sub>itp</sub> and 9.0997 VDP3 ('task'='side-by-side', 'color_encoding'='rgb-bt.2020', 'pixel_per_degree'=60) on HDRTV14 test set.
++ `method/params_3DM.pth` was trained on our HDRTV4K dataset and 3 degradation models (2446c+GM, HC+GM and OCIO2), which will produce the same look as persented in our paper.
++ `method/params_DaVinci.pth` was trained on our HDRTV4K dataset and DaVinci degradation model, which is used in another our paper [ITM-LUT](https://github.com/AndreGuo/ITMLUT).
++ We will later release more interesting checkpoint(s).

 # 4. Assessment criteria of HDR/WCG container and ITM process